 After some success in stand-up comedy and work in off-Broadway theatres like Second Stage, the Roundabout, and the Manhattan Theatre Club, Nathan Lane made his Broadway debut in a 1982 revival of Noel Coward's Present Laughter with George C. Scott, for which he earned a Drama Desk nomination.
 He appeared on Broadway again in a box-office flop, Merlin (1983), at Lincoln Center in Some Americans Abroad, and in the national tour of Neil Simon's Broadway Bound.
 In 1986 he won the St. Clair Bayfield Award for Shakespearean Performance for his part in Measure For Measure in Central Park, and in 1990 snagged a Drama Desk Award for Outstanding Actor and the Lucille Lortel Award for The Lisbon Traviata.
 At last in 1992 he starred in his dream role, Nathan in Guys and Dolls with Faith Prince, winning another Drama Desk Award, an Outer Critics Circle Award, and a nomination for a Tony®.
 The same year he was given an Obie Award "for Sustained Excellence of Performance."

 In 1993 Lane played Max Prince (read "Sid Caesar") for 320 performances in Neil Simon's Laughter on the 23rd Floor (a version for television was produced in 2001).
-In 1996, he starred in the smash-hit revival of Sondheim's A Funny Thing Happened on the Way to the Forum, winning a triple crown of awards.
+In 1996, he starred in the smash-hit revival of Sondheim's A Funny Thing Happened on the Way to the Forum, winning a triple crown of awards (Tony, Drama Desk and Outer Critics Circle).
 But his performance as Max Bialystock in Mel Brooks's The Producers (2001) outdid and out-won anything Nathan Lane had done before.
 The show ran for six years.
 In 2004 Lane was called to London's West End (instead of taking a vacation in the Hamptons) at the last minute to replace Richard Dreyfuss in the role, and won the Olivier Award as Best Actor in a Musical.
 He also appeared in the film version (2005) and got a Golden Globe® nomination for his performance.

 Matthew Broderick, Nathan Lane's co-star in The Producers, joined him again in 2005 for a limited but very popular revival of The Odd Couple.
 (Broderick and Lane were honored with adjacent stars on the Hollywood Walk of Fame soon after.)
 In 2006, Lane appeared in an uncharacteristically serious dramatic role in Butley.
 More recently he starred in David Mamet's November, and appeared as Estragon in Waiting For Godot on Broadway with Bill Irwin.
-At the time of this writing, Nathan Lane is starring as Gomez, with Bebe Neuwirth as Morticia, in the new musical based on The Addams Family.
+From March 2010 to March 2011, Nathan Lane starred as Gomez, with Bebe Neuwirth as Morticia, in the new musical based on The Addams Family (earning Drama Desk and Outer Critics Circle nominations), and in the spring of 2013, he returned to Broadway for a limited run in The Nance, a new play by Douglas Carter Beane.
+In 2008, he was inducted into the American Theatre Hall of Fame.

 Besides off-Broadway productions too numerous to mention, Nathan Lane has been seen in twenty-five films, including Addams Family Values (1993), The Birdcage (1996), and Swing Vote (2008), and has lent his voice to several animations, as Timon in The Lion King (1994) and its sequels, Ernie Smuntz in Mousehunt (1997), Snowbell in Stuart Little (1999), and Hammegg in Astro Boy (2009).
 On television he has hosted Saturday Night Live and the Tony Awards®, starred in The Boys Next Door (1996) and Laughter on the 23rd Floor, and made guest appearanceson Mad About You and Frasier (both performances nominated for Emmy Awards®), Sex and the City, Miami Vice, Curb Your Enthusiasm, Absolutely Fabulous, and 30 Rock.